philozophy/philozophy.github.io/_unpublished/topics.md

 - stories: divertissement pascalien
-- stories: biologically hardwired, two brains, brain plasticity
+- stories: biologically hardwired, two brains, brain plasticity, motor neurons, orientation in the dark, the sentence with 2 THE where we see only one, the scrambled words that we can still read
 - rationality: we look for reasons
 - probabilities about the future: they may drive action, but they don't provide knowledge.
 They reassure.